lemonsqueeze/scriptweeder/README.md

 Creating a completely new stylesheet is just as easy: just replace the whole .css and type `make`.
 The generated stylesheet is in `src/scriptweeder.inlined.css`.

-For example, this is the source for glowballs:
+For example the source for glowballs looks like this using the repo method:
 ```
 /* mode icons (small) */
 .block_all img         { /*img_size*/ background-image:url('../img/block_all_16.png'); }